How Hard Can It Be?

 – my man –

 Bliksem!
-Tomorrow I’m going to take the day off.
+Tomorrow I’m going to have a day of rest.
 By going to work.
 This ‘Being Like a Mom’ lark is exhausting.

 Perceptions & Fears? – Knowledge Helps